PacificBiosciences/pbampliconclustering/examples/hla/README.md

     A,B,C,DPB1,DQB1,DRB1,DRB3,DRB4,DRB5

-The data come from a multiplexed SMRTcell with barcode.
+The data come from a multiplexed SMRTcell with barcodes.
 We will look at just one sample, `lbc90--lbc90`.

 ## Separate HLA loci by alignment